-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-During 2021- 2022 our assessments and observations indicated that pupil and parent wellbeing and mental health were significantly impacted, primarily due to COVID-19 related issues.
-The impact was particularly acute for our vulnerable learners - including our disadvantaged children.
+During 2022- 2023 our assessments and observations indicated that pupil and parent wellbeing and mental health were continuing to be significantly impacted, primarily due to COVID-19 related issues, but also due to ongoing economic and financial challenges.
+The impact continues to be particularly acute for our vulnerable learners - including our disadvantaged children.
 We used pupil premium funding to provide wellbeing support for our young people, targeted interventions and set up a nurture provision in consultation with external agencies (Mind Mate and Cluster support).
-Pupil and parent voice stated that children were very happy coming to school and that they felt very safe at all times.
+Pupil and parent voice and our January 2023 Ofsted inspection found that our children continue to feel very safe and happy in school.
+The extra support our inclusion team gave to our three most vulnerable families helped them to move from Public Law Order to Child in Need or Child Protection.
+Although we continue to monitor these families closely they are in much more positive positions with increased attendance and much better mental health.

-Over 50% of pupils who attended after school clubs were pupil premium for all activities.
-All children attended school trips and experiences.
-Those children who chose to attend the December 2022 residential who are vulnerable have had payments made towards the cost by school, or had this fully paid for.
-Clothing was purchased for those that needed this, including sensible winter coats for Autumn 2022.
+67% of pupils who attended after school clubs last year were pupil premium and all children attended school trips and experiences.
+In December 2022 all pupil premium children who chose to attend the residential had payments made towards the cost by school, or had this fully paid for.
+Clothing was purchased for those that needed this, including sensible winter coats for Autumn 2023.